-Figure 6 shows event study estimates of the effect of audits on student test scores in math and Portuguese language in municipal public schools.
+Finally, Appendix Figure E2 shows event study estimates of the effect of an audit on student test scores in math and Portuguese language in municipal public schools.
 I present scores separately for 4th and 8th graders because, while all municipalities offer elementary schools, not all offer middle schools.
 Estimates of the effect of audits on test scores are close to zero and statistically insignificant.
-Even if audits do not affect math and Portuguese language student test scores, they might affect the student performance in other classes.
-To assess this possibility, I estimate the effect of audits on grade-level failure rates.
-The average failure rate in the sample is 10.7%.
-Panel A of Appendix Figure E2 shows event study estimates for 1st-8th graders.
-Estimates are small and imprecise.

-&lt;sup>25The nominal exchange rate in 2015 was LCU 3.33.
+$^{26}{\rm The}$ nominal exchange rate in 2015 was LCU 3.33.